dikasvieln/e-commerce-solidus/README.md

 # Example Site E-Commerce Rails and solidus

-This is an example project for ruby on rails ecommerce project from solids framework from scratch
+This is an example project for ruby on rails ecommerce project using solids framework from scratch

 Things you may want to cover: